‘Neither NDA nor INDIA’: Mayawati spells out BSP stand, then explains

 LUCKNOW: Bahujan Samaj Party (BSP) chief Mayawati announced on Wednesday that her party would not align with either the ruling National Democratic Alliance (NDA) or the opposition Indian National Developmental Inclusive Alliance (INDIA).

-She made the announcement in New Delhi a day after several political parties announced their preference by aligning with either formation for the 2024 Lok Sabha polls.
+She made the announcement in New Delhi on Wednesday, a day after several political parties announced their preference by aligning with either formation for the 2024 Lok Sabha polls.

 Mayawati’s move indicated that talks about a possible pre-poll Congress-BSP pact had fallen apart.